Skip to main content

 }

-To discover other endpoints, you can use an EndpointId or a Ticket that contains an EndpointId.
+To discover other endpoints over DNS, you can use an EndpointId or a Ticket that contains an EndpointId.

 By default, iroh will look up the endpoint on a public shared instance of the DNS discovery server.
 If you’d like to run your own private DNS discovery server for more guaranteed privacy and uptime guarantees, you can configure iroh to use it.
+Two nodes must connect to the same DNS discovery server to find each other using DNS discovery.
 TODO: rust code for custom dns server

 Important notes